fionnlinux/fionnlinux/README.md

 # Hi, I'm Ciarán from fionnlinux.com

-Linux practitioner building toward a SOC analyst role, with a longer term direction in Linux security engineering and Red Hat administration.
+Linux practitioner building toward a cloud engineering role, with a security-first mindset and a longer term direction in cloud security and Red Hat administration.

 Background in electrical installation and manufacturing.
-Now working through CompTIA and RHCSA while building a security homelab and documenting everything in public.
+Now working through CompTIA certifications and RHCSA while building a cloud-focused homelab and documenting everything in public.

 ## Certifications